-Parameter Default Description Baud rate 9600 bps The rate at which data is sent between devices.
-Options : 2400, 4800, 9600, 19200, and auto detection.
-Note that when AUTO is selected, you need to first press the Enter key once to set the data rate and initialize the connection.
+Parameter Default Description Baud Rate 9600 The rate at which data is sent between devices.
+Options: 2400, 4800, 9600, 19200 bps, and Auto detection.
 Time-Out 10 minutes If no input is received from the attached device after this interval, the current session is automatically closed.
-Range : 0 - 100 minutes; 0: disabled Data bits 8 bits Sets the data bits of the RS-232 port.
-Options : 7, 8 Stop bits 1 bit Sets the stop bits of the RS-232 port.
-Options : 1, 2 Parity none Sets the parity of the RS-232 port.
-Options : none/odd/even Auto-Refresh Time 5 seconds Sets the interval before a console session will auto refresh the console information, such as Spanning Tree Information, Port Configuration, Port Statistics, and RMON Statistics.
-Range : 5-255 seconds; 0: disabled
+Range: 0 - 100 minutes: where 0 indicates disabled Data Bits 8 bits Sets the data bits of the RS-232 port.
+Options: 7, 8 Stop Bits 1 bit Sets the stop bits of the RS-232 port.
+Options: 1, 2 Parity None Sets the parity of the RS-232 port.
+Options : none/odd/even Auto Refresh Time 5 second Sets the interval before a console session will auto refresh the console information, such as Spanning Tree Information, Port Configuration, Port Statistics, and RMON Statistics.
+Range: 0, or 5-255 seconds; where 0 indicates disabled